 An issue that needs to be pointed out here is the Russian state would have a very vested interest in trying to disrupt Western relations with Georgia at this point in time.

-Accusing the West of recruiting people to attack Russia from Georgia, one of whom ends up Yeah, that would do it.
+Accusing the West of recruiting people to attack Georgia, or attack Russia from Georgia, one of whom ends up becoming a domestic terrorist in the United States, seems like a good method to sow some trouble in the NATO accession plot.

 I think that you need to really nail down specifics if you're going to traffic in that.